ccarraher/multithreaded-server-and-client/README.md

 # multithreaded-server-and-client
 Multithreaded server using Socket API
 Made for a linux environment
-User enters a message and the server will echo the number of words and characters
+User enters a message and the server will echo the number of words and characters back to the client

 # Running
 gcc server.c -pthread -o server